Borel reducibility and symmetric models: The general case

 For any countable ordinal $\alpha$ and $\beta\leq\alpha$, we will construct a good $\cong^\ast_{\alpha+2,\beta}$-invariant as in Section~\ref{subsec;cong-ast-n-k}.
 The crucial point is that we can force a function $A^{\alpha+1}\lto A^\beta$ without adding new sets of rank $\alpha$.
 E.g., for the case $\alpha=\omega$ the arguments of Section ~\ref{subsec;Monro-posets-tech} can be repeated based on Lemma~\ref{lem;Monro-lem6-Aomega+1}.
 Similar indiscernibility lemmas can be established for higher $\alpha$.
 Working with a specific $\beta$, it will be convenient to fix a ladder system as above such that neither $\beta-1$, $\beta$ or $\beta+1$ appear as $C_\delta(n)$ for any $\delta$ and $n$.
 This verifies part (3) of Conjecture~\ref{conj;HKL}.

-\subsection{Invariants for $\cong^\ast_{\omega+1,k}$}
+\subsection{Invariants for $\cong^\ast_{\lambda+1,\beta}$}

+It remains to construct good invariants for $\cong^\ast_{\lambda+1,\beta}$ for a limit ordinal $\lambda$ and $\beta<\lambda$.
+In this case we cannot simply add a function $A^\lambda\to A^\beta$ without adding low rank sets.
+Recall that we want to add such a function to have an interesting action of $[A^\beta]^{<\aleph_0}$ on a set of rank $\lambda+1$ (see Section~\ref{subsec;cong-ast-n-k}).
+Instead, we will make modifications to the construction described in Section~\ref{subsec;cong-lambda} to produce such action.
+The ideas are all present in the case $\lambda=\omega$ which we describe first.

-Fix $k<\omega$.
-In this case we cannot add a function $A^\omega\lto A^k$ without adding low rank sets.
+Fix $\beta=k<\omega$.
+As mentioned above we cannot add a function $A^\omega\lto A^k$ without adding low rank sets.
 To overcome this problem we will make adjustments along the Monro construction.
 At stages $n>k+2$, a generic function $g_n\colon A^n\lto A^k$ will be added, to provide an action of $[A^k]^{<\aleph_0}$ as in Section~\ref{subsec;cong-ast-n-k}.
 To make the proofs easier, we will only add such function at odd stages, thus having more indiscernibility.

 For example, at stage $k+3$, working in $V(A^{k+3})$, add a generic function $g_{k+3}\colon A^{k+3}\lto A^k$.
 Let $\Pi$ be all finite permutations of $A^k$, and $\hat{A}^{k+3}=\set{\pi\circ g_{k+3}}{\pi\in \Pi}$.
 We then continue the construction over the model